yelnats7/html-resume/README.md

 # html-resume
-A simple resume about myself by usinh html
+A simple resume about myself by using html